mbpeterson70/padm_project_peterson_appel/README.md

 ### Assumptions

-Our primary assumptions are that we know the configuration of the environment a priori.
+Our primary assumptions are that we know the configuration of the environment at runtime.
 This includes:
 * We know the location of the spam and sugar.
 * We can query the simulation to find the locations of the cupboards and drawers.
 * We can query the simulation to find the configuration of the robot and the individual link poses.